HenryHK/nvim-config/README.md

 ### Terminal

-Sometimes, just sometimes, I use terminal in neovim. `<C-t>` to toggle it.
-(P.S. `:q` will close the buffer and make the terminal not reusable)
+~~Sometimes, just sometimes, I use terminal in neovim. `<C-t>` to toggle it.
+(P.S. `:q` will close the buffer and make the terminal not reusable)~~

+[Floaterm](https://github.com/voldikss/vim-floaterm) is simply better and faster.
+It's really good when you want to change code and run watcher at the same time, just like vscode built-int terminal.

+### Copy Paste with global clip board on windows

+I configured according to here: https://github.com/neovim/neovim/wiki/FAQ#how-to-use-the-windows-clipboard-from-wsl

 ## License
 MIT